 If you have a tax agent, be consistent in using their services for tax related services, to update your information, notify you of payment information, and handle audits and issues with fraudulent activity.

-Tip 5: Keep on top of your Compliance Requirements
+Tip 5: Finally, avoid scams by keeping on top of your Compliance Requirements

 If you are up to date with your compliance requirements then you are less likely to fall fall tax scams.
 When you know all your payments have been made and lodgements are up to date then noone can scare you into making additional payments.
 Staying on top of your compliance requirements will also reduce the risk of audits, fines, penalties or other issues with the ATO.
 If you know you’re at risk of fines and penalties it can be easier for scammers to take advantage of that concern.